 Middle school memory: I remember I had a short-lived obsession with drawing fairies in 7th grade.
 I encouraged my friends to join me in creating these fantasy creatures.
 It soon became clear, however, that the world of sweet little fairies I had envisioned was not going to materialize.
 My friends only wanted to draw monster fairies.
 Fantasy ruined.

 Matthew McGuire (he/him/his)

 BS in Math and Environmental Studies, Guilford College

 Inner Life of the Child in Nature Certificate; Center for Education, Imagination & the Natural World

 Matt’s connection to nature was solidified on a 15-day raft trip on the Colorado River through the Grand Canyon when he was 13 years old.
 Most recently, after earning a postgraduate certificate in nature education, he led students as an Earth Guide for the Center for Education, Imagination & the Natural World.
 He later worked as the business manager for the same organization, and will continue this work as the AMS bookkeeper in the coming year.
-This Matt’s fourth year at AMS.
+This Matt’s seventh year at AMS.
 In his free time, Matt enjoys taking walks, finding swimming holes, and relaxing – especially with his partner, Sadie, and their children.

 Middle school memory: I somehow managed to wet my pants prior to a basketball game, and couldn’t change out of my uniform.
 I pretended that I had spilled water on my pants, but I’m pretty sure my teammates knew the true story.